 WELCOME to JONVRAN.CO.UK, John's simple astronomy site where you will find information about what is happening in the night sky from the point of view of SCARBOROUGH in the United Kingdom, Latitude 54 deg.
 17 minutes NORTH, Longitude 00 deg.
 25 minutes

 PLEASE FEEL FREE TO DOWNLOAD AND USE ANY OF THE MATERIAL FROM MY WEBSITE, WHICH YOU FIND USEFUL.
-THAT IS WHAT IT IS HERE FOR !
+IT IS HERE FOR YOU TO USE !

-Historically these 'Skynotes' are a direct cyber-descendent, of the paper skynotes I prepared, for many years, by hand,
+Historically, these 'Skynotes' are a direct cyber-descendent, of the paper skynotes I prepared, for many years, by

-I am able to use much better graphics, for which I thank the many programmers who have produced these wonderful software gems.
-In the CREDITS section you will find a list of these amazing sources that allow me to continue to produce my 'Skynotes', for the
+programs, I am able to use much better graphics, for which I thank the many programmers who have produced these wonderful software gems.
+In the CREDITS section you will find a list of these amazing sources that allow me to continue to produce my 'Skynotes',

 John Harper.
 F.R.A.S.